 It is your responsibility to read and comply with these guidelines.
 Registration for library privileges indicates your agreement for compliance.

 Although loan periods vary, all patrons, including faculty, are only guaranteed a loan period of two weeks.
-Materials are subject to recall if they are needed by another university-affiliated patron, which will generate a new, two week due date.

 - Books that are needed as reserve items are subject to immediate recall.